 After registration, no other actions are required until further notice.

 Note that the following steps 2-4 are subject to change.
 The specific steps required and respective deadlines for each new cohort of students are sent to you via email by the HFE track coordinator.

 STEP 2: MAKE YOUR SELECTION

 A few weeks after registering to a specialization, you will receive a follow-up email from the HFE track coordinator, with more details on choosing a specific project within your chosen specialization.

 For HFE, you will be asked to make a top 5 choice of the projects you like most.
 The projects you choose should include at least three different supervisors.
 Do not contact the thesis supervisor at this stage.

 The track coordinator will send you further details via email closer to the date.

 STEP 3: ASSIGNMENT ALLOCATION

-By 5 February 2018 or 3 September 2018 you will receive an e-mail stating the assignment you were allocated to.
+By The first Monday of February (or of September) you will receive an e-mail stating the assignment you were allocated to.
 We always take your preferences in consideration, but we cannot guarantee that you will be assigned to your first choice.

 STEP 4: CONTACT SUPERVISOR